XWangLabTHU/cfDNApipe/README.md

 virusdetect(seqInput1=fq1, seqInput2=fq2, upstream=True)
 ```

-&emsp;The output for every sample will be 2 files.
+The output for every sample will be 2 files.
 One file with suffix "output" saves the classification results for every unmapped read.
 Another file with suffix "report" reports statistics for virus detection like below.

 | name | taxID | taxRank | genomeSize | numReads | numUniqueReads | abundance |
 | :----: | :----: | :----: | :----: | :----: | :----: | :----: |